Noumansharif27/project---3/README.md

 # Project - 3

-in this project we will learn about clip-path (CSS property) and polygon (CSS value).
+in this project we will learn about clip-path (CSS property) and polygon (CSS function).